OnePlus-Tech/front-end-test/README.md

 We are using sass syntax with compass preprocessor and bootstrap 3 css framework.

-You've received base-system files, mockups from designer and part of OnePlus guidelines.
+In this repository there are the base-system files, mockups from our designer and part of the OnePlus design guidelines.
+Please fork it and complete the task in your fork.

-There's no specific deadline for this task.
+There is no specific deadline for this task.

-Looking forward for your results!
+Looking forward for your result!